owncloud/docs-ocis/bin/instructions_makepdf.md

 include::{module_base_path}installing.adoc[leveloffset=+1]
 ...
 ```
 and pipes this as source to the processor.
-You can define the how deep you want to render the table of contents with `:toclevels:`.
+You can define how deep you want to render the table of contents with `:toclevels:`.
 The pdf file created locally is saved in the `pdf_web` directory with a naming defined by the script.

 When using the debug mode `-d` of `makepdf` as described above, you see the files specified in the base document to use when generating a pdf.